Why isn't the subway image more passenger-friendly?

 The short track sections that are seen above and below the main

-track between Castro and Forest Hill stations are red because they
+track between Castro and Forest Hill stations are dark red because

-are kept “closed” during normal operation.
-Tracks may also be closed
+they are kept “closed” during normal operation.
+It is common for

-There are small colored spots along the track in front of a
+What do the small triangles along the track in front of a

-The little spots along the track show the route
+The little triangles along the track show the route

 that the train will be taking as it moves down the track.

 Can the size of the image be changed?